Families of Berkovich spaces: Images of maps

-{\em Proof.} By replacing~$Y$ by a compact analytic neighborhood of~$y$, one can assume that~$Y$ is compact.
-It follows then from th. \ref{imqsmooth} that~$\phi(\supp F)$ is an analytic domain~$U$ of~$X$.
+\begin{proof} By shrinking $X$ around $x$ (and by shrinking $Y$ accordingly) we may assume that $X$ is Hausdorff.
+By replacing $Y$ with a compact analytic neighborhood of~$y$, we can further assume that~$Y$ is compact.
+Then it follows from Theorem \ref{th-image-compact} that~$\phi(\supp F)$ is an analytic domain~$U$ of~$X$.
 As~$\phi$ is inner at~$y$,~$\phi_{|\supp F}$ is inner at~$y$ too.
-Therefore~$x$ belongs to~${\rm Int}\;U/X$, that is, to the {\em topological} interior of~$U$ in~$X$, whence the result.~$\Box$
+Therefore~$x$ belongs to~$\mathrm{Int}(U/X)$; \ie, to the \emph{topological} interior of~$U$ in~$X$, whence the result. \end{proof}

-\deux{commflatwithout} {\bf Remark.} The openness of flat, boundaryless morphisms between good~$k$-analytic spaces has already been proved by Berkovich, in a slightly different way, in its unpublished notes we have already mentioned.
+\begin{rema} The openness of flat, boundaryless morphisms between good~$k$-analytic spaces has already been proved by Berkovich, in a slightly different way, in unpublished work. \end{rema}

-\deux{dimwithout} {\bf Theorem.} {\em Let~$n$ and~$d$ be two integers and let~$\phi: Y\to X$ be a morphism between~$k$-analytic spaces.
-Assume that~$X$ is normal and of pure dimension~$d$, that~$\phi$ is of pure relative dimension~$n$, and that~$Y$ is of pure dimension~$n+d$.
+\begin{theo} Let~$n$ and~$d$ be two non-negative integers and let~$\phi \colon Y\to X$ be a morphism between~$k$-analytic spaces.
+Assume that~$X$ is normal and purely $d$-dimensional, $\phi$ is purely of relative dimension~$n$, and $Y$ is of pure dimension~$n+d$.
 Let~$y$ be a point of~$Y$ at which~$\phi$ is inner, and let~$x$ be its image on~$X$.
-The image~$\phi(Y)$ is a neighborhood of~$x$.}
+The image~$\phi(Y)$ is a neighborhood of~$x$. \end{theo}

-{\em Proof.} By replacing~$Y$ by a compact analytic neighborhood of~$y$, one can assume that~$Y$ is compact.
-It follows then from th. \ref{imdim} that~$\phi(Y)$ is an analytic domain~$U$ of~$X$.
-As~$\phi$ is inner at~$y$,~$x$ belongs to~${\rm Int}\;U/X$, that is, to the {\em topological} interior of~$U$ in~$X$, whence the result.~$\Box$
+\begin{proof} By shrinking $X$ around $x$ (and by shrinking $Y$ accordingly) we may assume that $X$ is Hausdorff.
+By replacing $Y$ with a compact analytic neighborhood of~$y$, we can further assume that~$Y$ is compact.
+Then it follows from Theorem \ref{th-image-equi} that~$\phi(Y)$ is an analytic domain~$U$ of~$X$.
+As~$\phi$ is inner at~$y$,~$x$ belongs to~$\mathrm{Int}(U/X)$; \ie, to the {\em topological} interior of~$U$ in~$X$, whence the result. \end{proof}